scarletti-ben/template-LOVE2D/README.md

 > The `_testing` directory added to the ignore list is not essential, but can be useful for files you don't want recognised by the workspace

 > [!NOTE]
-> In the unlikely event that the `LÖVE` addon is not installable, you can download a type hinted version of `Love` [here](https://github.com/LuaCATS/love2d/tree/98f7684525a6e866ffa6df449b7aef406a807dae).
+> In the unlikely event that the `LÖVE` addon is not installable, you can download a type hinted version of `LÖVE` [here](https://github.com/LuaCATS/love2d/tree/98f7684525a6e866ffa6df449b7aef406a807dae).
 If you add this anywhere in your workspace it will be picked up by the `Lua` language server

 # Packaging Your Game
 To package your game to a single file, simply add it to a `.zip` archive, through whatever means you have, and change the extension to `.love`.
 You can open `.love` files in `love.exe`.
 The main purpose of this is to make your game easily distributable, and to make it executable as a single file